-Visit the Science and Engineering Challenge website.
+Visit the Science and Engineering Challenge website here.

 Discovery Days – Primary School Level

-Just like the Science and Engineering Challenge for high school students, Discovery Days aims to provide meaningful, hands-on experiences which challenge young people to make a difference in the world by choosing a career in Science and Engineering.
+Just like the Science and Engineering Challenge for high school students, Discovery Days aims to provide meaningful, hands-on experiences which challenge young people to make a difference in the world by choosing a career in science and engineering.

 Eight schools per day send teams of up to 24 students to compete against each other at a central venue.